lspector/lspector.github.io/publications.md

 ## Book Chapters

+Spector, L., R. Bahlous-Boldi, P. Vander Vort, and N. Lorantos.
+2025.
+Evolution of Artificial Intelligence, Continued.
+In _Genetic Programming Theory and Practice XXII_.
+New York: Springer.
+To appear.

 Spector, L. 2024.
 Ratcheted Random Search for Self-Programming Boolean Networks.
-In _Genetic Programming Theory and Practice XXI._ New York: Springer.
-To appear.
+In _Genetic Programming Theory and Practice XXI._ New York: Springer. pp. 219-236.

 Spector, L., Ding, L., and Boldi, R. 2023.
 Particularity.
-In _Genetic Programming Theory and Practice XX._ New York: Springer. ([preprint](https://arxiv.org/abs/2306.06812))
+In _Genetic Programming Theory and Practice XX._ New York: Springer. pp. 159-176. ([preprint](https://arxiv.org/abs/2306.06812))

 Saini, A. K., and Spector, L. 2021.
 Evolving and Analyzing modularity with GLEAM (Genetic Learning by Extraction and Absorption of Modules).
 In _Genetic Programming Theory and Practice XVIII_.
 New York: Springer. pp. 171-185.